drewmjohnston/drewmjohnston.github.io/_pages/about.md

 <br>

-I am an Assistant Professor at the IIES at Stockholm University and an Associate at Opportunity Insights at Harvard University.
+I am an Assistant Professor at the IIES at Stockholm University.
+I'm also an Associate at Opportunity Insights at Harvard University and an affiliate member of the CESifo Network.
 I received my PhD in Political Economy and Government in 2025 from Harvard.

 <br>